nikolajRoager/RTTGameMinimumViableProduct/theBigLongList.md

         * A Cruise missile site
         * A Ballistic missile site (Longer range, higher speed)
         * A Population and electricity ranges ./
+        * A Some buildings only gets "damaged" not destroyed
 * B AI Attack (requires radar and detection)
     * B AI attacks (only detected) friendly units in range
     * D AI should use dogleg path to avoid air-defence bubbles